madisonboy/learngit/readme.txt

 read me first
-creating a new branch is very quick
+creating a new branch is very very quick